 Indeed, the academic effort devoted to analyzing the events of Friday brought forth a mouse.

 When Justice A.N.
 Ray was offered the Chief Justiceship and he had enquired of the Law Minister how far would the apple fall below him if he ‘declined’, the Minister had speculated, ‘way below’.
-It was only obvious that 2-3-4 of that era would not have it.
+It was only obvious, 2-3-4 of that era would not have it.